 Description

-Aceto Balsamico di Modena PGI is balsamic vinegar obtained from grape must and wine vinegar refined for various periods of time in recipients made from precious wood.
-It is produced in two typologies: Aceto Balsamico di Modena PGI and Aceto Balsamico di Modena PGI Invecchiato (Aged).
+Aceto Balsamico di Modena PGI is balsamic vinegar obtained from grape must and wine vinegar refined for various periods of time in high-quality wooden barrels.
+There are two varieties: Aceto Balsamico di Modena PGI and Aceto Balsamico di Modena PGI Invecchiato (Aged).

 Production Area